Car Giants Vie For EV Crown At Beijings Auto China Show - UrduPoint

 EV makers from China have made inroads into markets from Europe to Southeast Asia and Tesla's Elon Musk described them in January as "the most competitive car companies in the world".

-Beijing's Auto China show, which lasts until May 4, will see dozens of firms square off in a bid to draw customers at one of the country's biggest car shows.
+Beijing's Auto China show, which lasts until May 4, sees dozens of firms square off in a bid to draw customers at one of the country's biggest car shows.

+Thursday saw crowds surge into the convention complex hosting the event, which takes place every other year but had not been held since 2019 because of the pandemic.

+Several of the Chinese automotive world's top stars addressed audiences at the expo -- including CEOs He Xiaopeng of XPeng and Lei Jun of xiaomi -- while vistors milled around the booths, snapping pictures of the shiny new vehicles on display.

 There are a staggering 129 EV brands in China, but just 20 have managed to achieve a domestic market share of one percent or more, according to data compiled by Bloomberg.